ClientBrisbane City Council

 Award2021 Australian Institute of Landscape Architects National - Landscape Architecture Award for Research, Policy and Communications • 2021 Australian Institute of Landscape Architects Queensland - Landscape Architecture Award for Research, Policy and Communications

-Specifically, the purpose of the report was to guide the technical standards and guidelines needed to support the successful delivery, performance and maintenance of green building elements or living greenery elements as typologies of structure or systems for the integration of vegetation on built form including; extensive green roofs, green façades (trellis systems), terrace planters and green walls.
+The role of the guidelines, as a BCC internal document, was to support the successful design, assessment, delivery, performance and maintenance of green building elements or living greenery elements as typologies of structure or systems for the integration of vegetation on built form including; green roofs, green façades (trellis systems), terrace edge planters and green walls.

-The Guide was awarded a National Landscape Architecture Award for Research, Policy and Communications at the 2021 AILA National Landscape Architecture Awards in October:
+The Guide was awarded a National Landscape Architecture Award for Research, Policy and Communications at the 2021 AILA National Landscape Architecture Awards, held in October 2021:

 "This comprehensive report responds to the rising incorporation of green building elements – green walls, green roofs and terrace planters – in new developments and forms a valuable design and advocacy resource for the profession and councils alike.
 By providing thinking around the design, technical and regulatory aspects of these elements, as well as metrics for evaluating their benefits and risks, the document offers an invaluable tool for designers who wish to develop and promote better approaches to vertical, rooftop and podium landscapes.
 For local councils, these materials enable more effective assessment of green building elements and identify opportunities to support more extensive and successful incorporation into cities.
 Overall, the document enables a richer and more productive discussion between the profession and our clients around a typology of growing importance."